It’s official: ‘Padmavati’ renamed ‘Padmavat’ and will be released on January 25

 Sanjay Leela Bhansali’s beleaguered production was cleared by the Central Board of Film Certification in December with a UA certificate and disclaimers about its depiction of fourteenth-century Rajasthani royalty and the practice of jauhar (mass suicide).
 The 164-minute movie will crash Akshay Kumar’s party, since it will share the screen with his social drama Pad Man, directed by R Balki and starring Radhika Apte and Sonam Kapoor.

-There are unconfirmed rumours that Neeraj Pandey’s Aiyaary, a patriotic espionage thriller starring Sidharth Malhotra and Manoj Bajpayee, has changed its release date from January 26 to February 9 to avoid being squeezed between the other two movies.
-If this is the case, Aiyaary will clash with Luv Ranjan’s romcom Sonu Ke Titu Ki Sweety.
+Neeraj Pandey’s Aiyaary, a patriotic espionage thriller starring Sidharth Malhotra and Manoj Bajpayee and co-produced by Friday Filmworks and Reliance Entertainment, has changed its release date from January 26 to February 9 to avoid being squeezed between the other two movies, a source from Reliance Entertainment confirmed.
+Aiyaary will now clash with Luv Ranjan’s romcom Sonu Ke Titu Ki Sweety.

 The release date for Padmavat, which has also been converted to 3D, was originally December 1.
 The movie was stalled by repeated protests and threats of violence by Rajput groups, led by Rajput Karni Sena, and a delay in certification.
 The censor board, headed by Prasoon Joshi, appointed a panel of historians to investigate the claim that the movie contains historical inaccuracies.
 The movie was finally cleared with a few changes on the condition that Bhansali and co-producer Viacom18 Motion Pictures changed the title from Padmavati to Padmavat to align it closer to its source material.